-The fiscal year ended June 30, 2019 shows a steady revenue stream.
-During the year, the EMWCIA had tax increment revenue of almost \$640,000.
+The fiscal year ended June 30, 2020 shows a slight decline, but still a steady revenue stream.
+During the year, the EMWCIA had tax increment revenue of approximately \$625,000.

 OVERVIEW OF THE FINANCIAL STATEMENTS

 This annual report contains two types of financial statements.
 The statements of net position and statements of activities (which are presented on pages 7 and 8) are considered government-wide financial statements.
 The balance sheets and statements of revenue, expenditures, and changes in fund balances for governmental funds (which are presented on pages 9 and 10) are considered fund financial statements.
 A further discussion of each type of statement follows.